Deploy Go Lambda functions with .zip file archives - AWS Lambda

 The Lambda runtime needs permission to read the files in your deployment package.
 In Linux permissions octal notation, Lambda needs 644 permissions for non-executable files (rw-r--r--) and 755 permissions (rwxr-xr-x) for directories and executable files.

 In Linux and MacOS, use the chmod command to change file permissions on files and directories in your deployment package.
-For example, to give an executable file the correct permissions, run the following command.
+For example, to give a non-executable file the correct permissions, run the following command.

 To change file permissions in Windows, see Set, View, Change, or Remove Permissions on an Object in the Microsoft Windows documentation.